Kishor1220/TNSDC-GENAI/README.md

 - **Color Detection**: Adjust the upper and lower HSV thresholds using the trackbars to optimize color detection based on environmental conditions.
 - **Frame Processing**: Fine-tune frame processing parameters such as kernel size for morphological operations to enhance detection accuracy.

-## Contributions

-Contributions to this project are welcome!
-Whether it's bug fixes, enhancements, or new features, feel free to open issues or submit pull requests to improve the functionality of this hand motion recognition script.

 ## License

 This project is licensed under the MIT License.
 Refer to the [LICENSE](LICENSE) file for detailed terms and conditions.